What Does the Phoenix Suns' Starting 5 Lineup Look Like?

 Who Is the Phoenix Suns’ General Manager?

-James Jones is a former NBA player who spent 15 seasons as a player in the league, winning three championships with the Miami Heat (twice) and Cleveland Cavaliers (once).
-He was hired by the Suns in 2017 as Director of Player Personnel shortly after playing is final game for the Cavs, and he was promoted up when former general manager Ryan McDonough was fired.
+James Jones is a former NBA player who spent 15 seasons as a player in the league, winning three championships with the Miami Heat (twice) and the Cleveland Cavaliers (once).
+He was hired by the Suns in 2017 as Director of Player Personnel shortly after playing his final game for the Cavs, and he was promoted when former general manager Ryan McDonough was fired.
 He shed the "interim" tag from his general manager's title in 2019.

 Phoenix Suns Starting 5 FAQs

-Kevin Durant is the Suns' leading scorer at 27.3 points per game, while Devin Booker follows at 26.2 PPG.
+Kevin Durant is the Suns' leading scorer at 26.6 points per game, while Devin Booker follows at 25.7 PPG.
 Booker and Durant both averaged 27.1 PPG during the 2023-24 regular season.

 The best Suns players of all time include the likes of Paul Westphal, Grant Hill, Steve Nash, Jason Kidd, Charles Barkley, Paul Westphal, Charlie Scott, Connie Hawkins and Gus Johnson.